FairwindsOps/insights-docs/docs/features/insights-cli.md

 ##### OPA V1 deprecation
 We are deprecating OPA v1 in favor of OPA v2.
 We will support OPA v1 until Mar/31/2025.
 If you still have OPA v1 policies you will need to migrate to OPA v2.
-How to migrate:
+Here's how to migrate:
 - create a new policy in Insights using UI or insights CLI following v2 standards described in the above sections.
 - delete old policy using Insights UI or insights CLI
 - the instance yaml file is not used anymore in OPA v2 - so you will need to migrate your input metadata directly into your rego.